Donald Trump rewrites GOP playbook on trade

 The Braun and Messer campaigns did not respond to inquiries.

-Democrats say all of the GOP candidates are opportunists on trade, saying Democratic incumbent Sen. Joe Donnelly is the only consistent politician in the race.
+Democrats say all of the Republican candidates are opportunists on trade and that Sen. Joe Donnelly, Indiana Democrat, is the only consistent politician in the race.

-“All three GOP candidates’ phony attempts to catch up to the political mood by talking tough on trade aren’t fooling anyone,” said Michael Feldman, spokesman for Indiana Democrats.
+“All three GOP candidates’ phony attempts to catch up to the political mood by talking tough on trade aren’t fooling anyone,” said Michael Feldman, spokesman for the Indiana Democratic Party.

 Mr. Gabrow said the negative view of trade Mr. Trump has instilled is misguided.
-He says if the president were correct about NAFTA, the 1990s would have been a terrible time for employment.
+If the president is correct about NAFTA, he said, then the 1990s would have been a terrible time for employment.

 But the president’s pressure is working.

-“If Trump was a free trader I suspect many of these same lawmakers would have been happy to maintain their original stances,” Mr. Gabrow said.
+“If Trump was a free-trader I suspect many of these same lawmakers would have been happy to maintain their original stances,” Mr. Gabrow said.
 “Taking positions which are not aligned with the White House can carry real costs — as Jeff Flake can attest — while mimicking his positions seems to have little downside.
 No one wants to risk a primary fight by being perceived as insufficiently supportive of Trump.”

 The Washington Times Comment Policy